Jaans/Voron-Printer-Mods/Bouncy-Mouse/Stage3.md

 This is pretty simple to do, but requires a but of Linux / Raspberry PI OS know how.

 There should be a lot of additional resources available on how to edit / modify a file on the PI, so I won't rehash that here.
-You want to either SSH into your PI and use an editor to modify the file, or you could do so via SCP tool like WinSCP (if you are on Windows).
+You want to either SSH into your PI and use an editor to modify the file, or you could do so remotely via SCP tool like WinSCP (if you are on Windows).

 What we want to do is edit the `/boot/config.txt` file to configure GPIO pins at startup: